-Alaska Airlines requires each customer appearing to be over 18 years of age, to present valid identification at the ticket counter with a Customer Service Agent, and/or at the Security Checkpoint.
-Children under the age of 18 don't need photo ID while traveling domestically.
+At Alaska Airlines, we require each traveler to be over 18 years old to present valid government issued ID.
+We will ask that you present to a Customer Service Agent and at the Security Checkpoint.
+Children under the age of 18 don’t need photo ID when they are traveling domestically.

 In order to speed up the security and check-in process, please ensure the name on your travel documents matches the name on your itinerary and ticket.

 Here is a list of Identification that we will accept:

 - One non-expired government-issued photo ID, such as:

 - Driver's License

 - Military ID Card

 - Photo Employment ID issued by county, state, or federal agency

 - Two pieces of ID (no photos required), one of which is non-expired government-issued, such as: